 Two Year Degrees Vs. Four Year Degrees: Learn the Difference

 There are distinct differences between a 2-year and 4-year degree besides the obvious length of time it takes to complete the degree.
 Some differences include the types of degrees awarded, the course requirements and career options for graduates.
-Read on to learn more about the unique features of 2-year and 4-year programs.

 A 2-year degree program most commonly results in an associate's degree, and these degrees may be earned at community, technical and vocational colleges.
 A 4-year degree, in comparison, is most commonly awarded as a bachelor's degree at a college or university.
-Read on for more specific differences between these types of degrees.

 While a number of colleges and universities offer both 2-year and 4-year degrees, community colleges generally focus on 2-year associate's degree programs and 1-year certificate programs.
 Some of the more common types of 2-year degrees include an Associate of Arts, Associate of Science and Associate of Applied Science.

 Many associate's degree programs are equivalent to the first two years of a bachelor's degree program and are designed for students planning on transferring to a 4-year college or university.
 These transferable programs typically award students with an Associate of Arts or Associate of Science.
 By earning a transfer degree, many general education requirements for a 4-year degree can already be met.
 Some of these general education requirements may include studies in:

 - English composition

 - Natural science